mgrauer/booklist/index.md

  * The Ride of a Lifetime: Lessons Learned from 15 Years as CEO of the Walt Disney Company, by Robert Iger; 272p `4`
  * The Five Dysfunctions of a Team; by Patrick Lencioni; 288p `5`
  * Caste: The Origins of Our Discontents, by Isabel Wilkerson; 496p `5`
+ * The Culture Code: The Secrets of Highly Successful Groups, by Daniel Coyle; 304p `5`